huggingface/transformers/README.md

   - `BertAdam` - Bert version of Adam algorithm with weight decay fix, warmup and linear decay of the learning rate.

 - Optimizer for **OpenAI GPT** (in the [`optimization_openai.py`](./pytorch_pretrained_bert/optimization_openai.py) file):
-  - `OpenAIGPTAdam` - OpenAI GPT version of Adam algorithm with weight decay fix, warmup and linear decay of the learning rate.
+  - `OpenAIAdam` - OpenAI GPT version of Adam algorithm with weight decay fix, warmup and linear decay of the learning rate.

 - Configuration classes for BERT, OpenAI GPT and Transformer-XL (in the respective [`modeling.py`](./pytorch_pretrained_bert/modeling.py), [`modeling_openai.py`](./pytorch_pretrained_bert/modeling_openai.py), [`modeling_transfo_xl.py`](./pytorch_pretrained_bert/modeling_transfo_xl.py) files):
   - `BertConfig` - Configuration class to store the configuration of a `BertModel` with utilities to read and write from JSON configuration files.